Cliff Pu

-Clifford "Cliff" Pu (born June 3, 1998) is a Canadian professional Ice hockey forward who is currently playing with Kunlun Red Star in the Kontinental Hockey League (KHL).
+Clifford Pu (born June 3, 1998) is a Canadian professional ice hockey forward who is currently a player for Sheffield Steelers of the Elite Ice Hockey League (EIHL).
 He was selected 69th overall in the 2016 NHL Entry Draft by the Buffalo Sabres.

 Playing career

 Youth

 Pu played at the AAA hockey level since the Atom age group.
 He was named an International Silverstick Atom AAA All Star in 2009.
 In his final year of minor ice hockey, he played for the Toronto Marlboros Minor Midget AAA team.
 He was seen as one of the top prospects in the 2014 OHL Priority Selection after finishing 4th on his team in points.

 Junior

-Pu was drafted in the 1st round, 16th overall, in the 2014 OHL Priority Selection by the Oshawa Generals.
-He appeared in 17 games with the Generals, scoring 2 goals and adding an assist.
-On January 1, 2015, Pu was traded to the London Knights along with Josh Sterk and 3 draft picks, in exchange for Michael McCarron and Dakota Mermis.
-In the 24 games he appeared in for the London Knights following the trade, Pu scored 4 goals and added 2 assists.
+Pu was drafted in the first round, 16th overall, in the 2014 OHL Priority Selection by the Oshawa Generals.
+He appeared in 17 games with the Generals, scoring two goals and adding an assist.
+On January 1, 2015, Pu was traded to the London Knights along with Josh Sterk and three draft picks, in exchange for Michael McCarron and Dakota Mermis.
+In the 24 games he appeared in for the Knights following the trade, Pu scored four goals and added two assists.

-In his first complete season with the Knights, Pu scored 12 goals and 19 assists.
+In his first full season with the Knights, Pu recorded 12 goals and 19 assists.
 In the following season, he greatly improved on his totals, leading the Knights in regular season scoring.
 On January 3, 2018, the Knights traded Pu to the Kingston Frontenacs for Nathan Dunkley and draft picks.